pfultz2/cget/README.md

 -----------

 * Windows support - Currently cget uses symlinks to manage installing and removing packages.
 On windows, an alternative may need to be necessary.
-* Automatically remove dependencies when removing a package
 * Channels to better support versioning